 At this stage, it is important to have a business model development plan that will yield sustainable benefits.
 Oftentimes, founder of the company has great ideas that catch the customer’s attention, but they often do not know how they will monetize their business.

-In Series A Funding, investors are not only looking for good business ideas, but they are looking for companies with strong business strategies that is able compete and gain profit.
+In Series A Funding, startup investors are not only looking for good business ideas, but they are looking for companies with strong business strategies that is able compete and gain profit.
 Companies that are able to get Series A funding typically raise up to US $15 million.

 3. Series B Funding